12/16

 1. Check the Basics

-• Are you logging meals honestly?
+• Are you logging meals consistently?

 • Are portions gradually increasing?